-- Life isn’t equal.
 You don’t have to spend exactly the same amount on every child in the family.
 If you buy one child just one expensive item, don’t buy the others lots of small presents to equalise the cost.
 The one who gets only one present will feel cheated.
-If you must, at least try to make it look like they get several gifts even if you only wrap the batteries separately.
+If you must, at least try to make it look like they get several gifts even if you only wrap something separately like the charger or a pack of batteries (not recommended for younger kids though).
 This leads onto….

-- Don’t Overspend.
-Spending money you don’t have is a sure-fire way to make Christmas and most of the next year stressful.
+Spending money you don’t have is a sure-fire way to make Christmas and next year stressful.
 Presents work on the ‘80/20 Rule’.
 The kids will spend 80% of their time playing with 20% of their presents, so a lot of extra money spent doesn’t go a long way.
+These are some more tips for how not to overspend this Christmas.

-- Plays and concerts.
 Make sure that at least one parent shows up to each nativity play, carol singing or Christmas concert.
-If need be rope in grandparents, aunties etc. to provide a friendly face.
+If need be, rope in grandparents, aunties etc. to provide a friendly face.
 Because if no-one shows up for a child’s big moment it really hurts.

-- Stock up on batteries.
 Or make sure you charge up plenty of rechargeable ones.
 Otherwise there will be tears before bedtime.
+And whatever you do, never take the batteries out of the smoke alarm to put in a toy.
+Here are some more Christmas safety tips.

-- Your child will still love you whatever.
-Yes, even if you didn’t get them this year’s must-have toy.
+Yes, even if you didn’t get them one of this year’s must-have toys.
 Unless you have brought them up to be totally materialistic and mercenary, in which case you deserve all you get.